Chocolate Is A Health Food. This Doctor Gives Us The Proof We've Been Waiting For

 It may be surprising to hear that high-cocoa chocolate is heart healthy because of its saturated fat content.
 But it turns out that like many evil villains, it's just misunderstood.
 One-third of the cocoa-derived fats are composed of stearic acid, which doesn't raise your bad cholesterol at all.
 Moreover, your liver converts it into heart-healthy oleic acid.

-The consumption of cocoa fats can, in fact, raise your good cholesterol (HDL) and lower your bad cholesterol (LDL).
-Even better, the antioxidants in cocoa help fight the chronic vascular inflammation that often leads to atherosclerosis.
-All this may be why researchers at Brigham and Women's Hospital found that people who ate more high-cocoa chocolate have fewer incidents of heart disease.
+The consumption of cocoa fats can, in fact, raise5 your good cholesterol (HDL) and lower6 your bad cholesterol (LDL).
+Even better, the antioxidants in cocoa help fight the chronic vascular inflammation that often leads to atherosclerosis7.
+All this may be why researchers at Brigham and Women's Hospital found8 that people who ate more high-cocoa chocolate have fewer incidents of heart disease.
 Another meta-analysis of 114,009 participants showed that the highest levels of chocolate consumption were associated with a 37 percent reduction in cardiovascular disease and a 29 percent reduction in strokes.

 This Australian study argues that eating 100 grams of dark chocolate per day is a more cost-effective solution than traditional medication and could save people's lives.
 How popular would doctors be if they prescribed dark chocolate?